 Allow us to get technical for a moment: The 1200MHz of new spectrum in the 6GHz range is divided up into fourteen 80MHz channels and seven 160MHz channels (they overlap).
 Wi-Fi 6E routers can use these new channels in addition to the 2.4GHz and 5GHz channels already available to them, which means they can move a lot more data at once.

-How much more bandwidth?
+How much bandwidth?
 Well, that will depend on the router and the device and what features they support, but we’re talking about multi-gigabit speeds at the high end.
-Wi-Fi 6E sets up Wi-Fi to support the internet of the future, speeds that are currently way faster than the internet coming into almost any home.
+Wi-Fi 6E sets up Wi-Fi to support future internet connections with speeds that are currently way faster than the internet coming into almost any home today.

 Less interference means better reliability

-The other big selling point of Wi-Fi 6E is that there’s nothing else in that range contending with it.
-With Wif-Fi 6’s 2.5GHz and 5GHz spectrums have to fight with a ton of old Wi-Fi networks, microwave ovens, you name it, Wi-Fi 6E enjoys a bunch of big, wide channels.
+The other big selling point of Wi-Fi 6E is that there’s nothing else in that frequency range contending with it.
+While Wi-Fi 6’s 2.5GHz and 5GHz spectrums have to fight with a ton of old Wi-Fi networks, microwave ovens, you name it, Wi-Fi 6E enjoys a bunch of big, wide, mostly empty channels.
 There are other technologies broadcasting in the 6GHz frequency range, but with so many big channels to work with, automated frequency control should be able to easily take care of it.

-Higher frequencies tend to mean lower latency, too, so your Wi-FI could get closer to wired networking responsiveness.
-There’s a downside, of course: higher frequencies also don’t travel as far or through walls as well, so Wi-Fi 6E doesn’t necessarily offer any improvements to range over regular Wi-Fi 6.
+Higher frequencies tend to mean lower latency, too, so your Wi-Fi could get closer to the responsiveness of a wired network.
+There’s a downside, of course: higher frequencies also don’t travel as far or through walls as easily, so Wi-Fi 6E doesn’t necessarily offer any improvements to range over regular Wi-Fi 6.